 Montrose School District committed to STEM education

 Montrose School District is a relatively small district with a big dream: to become the first STEM district in our state.
-In August, our Community Foundation attended a very enthusiastic district-wide back-to-school assembly and presented a $10,000 check.
-Our funding will be used to equip Maker Spaces at Northside and Olathe Elementary Schools – encouraging creativity and design thinking in Montrose’s youngest students.
+In 2017, our Community Foundation attended a very enthusiastic district-wide back-to-school assembly and presented a $10,000 check.
+Our funding was used to equip Maker Spaces at Northside and Olathe Elementary Schools – encouraging creativity and design thinking in Montrose’s youngest students.

 “Teching up” the D51 STEM Schools

-Chromebooks to be distributed to West Middle School and Central High School
+Chromebooks distributed to West Middle School and Central High School